Ahti Vilppula

 Ahti Vilppula (born October 1959 or 17 July 1959) is a Finnish businessman.
 Born in Finland, Vilppula lives abroad but has financial interests in his native country.
-Vilppula started export between the West and the then USSR in Spain.
+Vilppula started exporting between the West and the then USSR in Spain.
 He moved to Brussels when the Soviet Union collapsed.
 Some companies with which Vilppula is involved have attracted the interest of financial regulators in Belgium, Switzerland, and Luxembourg.

 Together with Kai Mäkelä he has over the current decade been a major shareholder in companies such as Saunalahti, Alma Media, Talentum, and Ruukki Group.
 Vilppula sold a 10 percent stake in Ruukki Group in the Spring of 2008 to the Russian bank VTB.

 Corporate positions

 Ahti Vilppula was appointed as a director of Goldfields Holding Limited, a mining company, on 16 December 2019; he resigned on 13 May 2020.
 Vilppula was, however, also listed as a founding director of Goldfields Holding Limited in its initial filing.